LOADING ...

 they got big, and I ain't talking clams in

 feet, they get dangerous.
-I'm talking about
+I'm talking real

 dangerous.
-I ain't talking about sitting the
+I talking about sitting under the

 you.